-Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population and Exclusions Measurement Period Data Source Measure Steward Provided clear information at the time of discharge from the hospital Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that "Yes" they were given information about what to do during their recovery at home and who "Strongly Agree" that they understood their care when they left the hospital.
+Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population Measurement Period Data Source / Measure Steward agree" that they understood their care when they left the hospital.
+Pain control at the hospital Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that their pain was "always" well controlled.
 The total number of answers collected for this question on the HCAHPS survey.
 Jul.
-2015 - Jun.
-2016 Hospital Compare CMS Pain control at the hospital Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that their pain was "Always" well controlled.
+2017 - Jun.
+2018 Hospital Compare / CMS Quiet at night in the hospital Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that the area around their room was "always" quiet at night.
 The total number of answers collected for this question on the HCAHPS survey.
 Jul.
-2015 - Jun.
-2016 Hospital Compare CMS Quiet at night in the hospital Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that the area around their room was "Always" quiet at night.
+2017 - Jun.
+2018 Hospital Compare / CMS Timely assistance from hospital staff Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that they always" received help as soon as they wanted.
 The total number of answers collected for this question on the HCAHPS survey.
 Jul.
-2015 - Jun.
-2016 Hospital Compare CMS Timely assistance from hospital staff Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that they "Always" received help as soon as they wanted.
+2017 - Jun.
+2018 Hospital Compare / CMS Communication with doctors in hospitals Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that their doctors "always" communicated well.
 The total number of answers collected for this question on the HCAHPS survey.
 Jul.
-2015 - Jun.
-2016 Hospital Compare CMS Communication with doctors in hospitals Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that their doctors "Always" communicated well.
+2017 - Jun.
+2018 Hospital Compare / CMS Communication with nurses in hospitals Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that their nurses "always" communicated well.
 The total number of answers collected for this question on the HCAHPS survey.
 Jul.
-2015 - Jun.
-2016 Hospital Compare CMS Communication with nurses in hospitals Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that their nurses "Always" communicated well.
+2017 - Jun.
+2018 Hospital Compare / CMS Medicines explained at the hospital Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that staff "always" explained about medicine before giving it to them.
 The total number of answers collected for this question on the HCAHPS survey.
 Jul.
-2015 - Jun.
-2016 Hospital Compare CMS Medicines explained at the hospital Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that staff "Always" explained about medicine before giving it to them.
-The total number of answers collected for this question on the HCAHPS survey.
-Jul.
-2015 - Jun.
-2016 Hospital Compare CMS
+2017 - Jun.
+2018 Hospital Compare / CMS Patient safety measures: Falls with injury at the hospital Rate per 1,000 patient days, compared to state - lower rates are better The number of falls with injury per patient day, for a given location (for adult acute care only), during the measurement year.
+The total number of patient days for a given location (for adult acute care only), during the measurement year.
+Jan.
+2018 - Dec.2018 WSHA - DOH / DOH - American Nurses Association